kris-smarthome/docker-ollama/README.md

 > [!NOTE]
 > Create the traefik network before deploying this stack, if it doesn't already exist: `docker network create -d bridge traefik`.
-> Connected to the N8N network for simplicity, remove if not needed or N8N is on a separate host.
+> Connected to the N8N network for simplicity, remove if not needed or if N8N is on a separate host.